Last update: 03/09/2021

 - Country: for our system to show you the correct local time.

-- Messages: communications are self-destructing messages by default, and messages NOT ENCRYPTED and classified as general.
-To protect your privacy, please DO NOT share case information and sensitive matters.
-We also do not keep any logs for messages, so after 24 hours of any message sent, we no longer know who or when you messaged.
+- Messages: communications are self-destructing messages by default, and messages are protected by encryption with a key held only by the chat’s participants.
+We do not keep any logs for messages, so after 24 hours of any message sent, we no longer know who or when you messaged.

 - Sessions: only used for maintaining login sessions.
 We may collect the following information: session token, device type, browser information and OS (you can control it from Settings > Privacy & Security > Session Management).